Ditectrev/Amazon-Web-Services-AWS-Certified-Cloud-Practitioner-CLF-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### Which statement is true regarding the AWS Shared Responsibility Model?

 - [x] Responsibilities vary depending on the services used.
-- [ ] Security of the 1aaS services is the responsibility of AWS.
+- [ ] Security of the IaaS services is the responsibility of AWS.
 - [ ] Patching the guest OS is always the responsibility of AWS.
 - [ ] Security of the managed services is the responsibility of the customer.